MightyBurger/curveball/README.md

 You may also use `cargo install` to install the software.
 See [here](https://doc.rust-lang.org/cargo/commands/cargo-install.html) for more information.

+## Using Curveball in your own script

+You may want to write your own curve generating scripts and use Curveball to help.
+To do this:

+1. Make a new package with `cargo new`

+2. Add Curveball with `cargo add lib-curveball`

+3. Use the [examples](lib-curveball/examples/) to get started

+You can use `lib-curveball` to:

+- Generate brushes directly from points, or

+- Define your own profile or path and calling `extrude()`

 ## Compiling for distribution

 Building for distribution requires you to be set up for cross-compilation and compiling for the web.
 Dependencies include: